 In 2017, the Bush Foundation commissioned Social Policy Research Associates (SPR) to conduct baseline research on the state of individualized learning across the region in order to inform the Foundation’s education initiative.
 The goal of this research is to:

-- identify the challenges to implementing individualized learning practices; and
+- Identify the challenges to implementing individualized learning practices.